 The Solvency II Directive (Article 75) requires that an economic, market consistent approach to the valuation of assets and liabilities is taken.
 The basis of preparation of the assets and liabilities for solvency purposes is aligned with the basis of preparation of the Luxembourg statutory financial statements, unless otherwise documented below.
 This applies to TME Solvency II Own Funds valuation.

 The TME financial statements have been prepared in conformity with LUX GAAP on a going concern basis.

-The table below shows the TME's balance sheet reconciliation from LUX GAAP to the Solvency II asset and liabilities, as reported in the QRTs.
+The table below summarises the Solvency II and the LUX GAAP valuation of assets and liabilities for TME, based on the Solvency II balance sheet headings and the Solvency II approach to classifying assets and liabilities.
 An explanation of the Solvency II valuation methods and assumptions, including key differences to those used under LUX GAAP is provided in the subsequent sections.